 When people say ’emergency planning’ we all tend to think about natural disasters and catastrophes but there are more emergencies in life than those.
-Not to downplay the effects of an earthquake, flood or tsunami, which affect the lives of the many, but sometime emergencies are small, affecting only a few, but those are no less debilitating or stressful to the few.
-In fact, in a huge tragedy, there’s often more help available, because there’s more attention drawn to it, but in a small tragedy, people are often alone, frightened and helpless.
+Not to downplay the effects of an earthquake, flood or tsunami, which affect the lives of the many, but sometimes emergencies are small, affecting only a few, but those are no less debilitating or stressful to the few.
+In fact, in a huge tragedy, there’s often more help available in terms of disaster relief, because there’s more attention drawn to it, but in a small tragedy, people are often alone, frightened and helpless.

 What are these ‘small’ tragedies?

 How about the sudden and unexpected death of a spouse?
 The main breadwinner?
 A loved one?
+Or an accident leaving you or a member of your family needing urgent care?
 Or the unexpected loss of a job?
 Or a house fire?
 Or a malicious burglary? (i.e. where they don’t just take the TV and computer, but destroy all important documents and so on?)
-These are smaller scale emergencies, but huge to affected none the less.
+These are smaller scale emergencies, but huge to the affected none the less.

 My mother was recently diagnosed with a terminal illness – as it happens she’s defied all medicine and doctors are confounded as to why she’s still alive, but at the time of diagnosis when they gave her four weeks to four months, we didn’t know that was going to happen.